meherpr/SwissRt/README.md

 shapanalysis.py: Script for performing the SHAP analysis for identifying the individual policy contributions to the Transmission rates (or reproduction rates, if multiplied by 14, as mentioned above)

-Rt_contribution_CSV: Contains all the processed data
+Rt_contribution_CSV: Contains all the processed data.
+The categoical value of all the policies are described in the manuscript.
 - combine_allVars: Weekly policy data for all the 26 cantons and their corresponding Rt contribution
 - combine_delta_minmax: Change in the Rt contribution with respect to the 20th week